TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 8/Ezra 8.4.md

 ---

-Of the sons of Pahath-moab, Eliehoenai the son of Zerahiah; and with him two hundred males.
+Of the sons of Pahathmoab, Eliehoenai the son of Zerahiah; and with him two hundred males.